 As an alternative to saltwater, rinse with a solution of equal parts hydrogen peroxide and water.
 Rinse thoroughly and spit it out.
 Don’t swallow hydrogen peroxide.

 Dentists suggest acetaminophen for children.
 For adults, take your pick of over-the-counter medicines like ibuprofen and naproxen.
 If you choose aspirin, swallow it -- don’t put it right on the tooth or your gums.
 That folk remedy doesn’t work and might harm the inside of your mouth.

-If your face is swollen, put an ice pack on your cheek.
+If your face is swollen, put an ice pack on your cheek for the first 24-36 hours.
 It may help ease the pain, especially if you’ve chipped your tooth or knocked it loose.
 Swelling could also mean you have an abscess, a sac of pus and gunk deep in the roots of your tooth.
 This can cause serious infection in your jaw and other teeth.
 Signs include fever and red gums.

 Apply these pain-relieving gels and liquids directly to the sore tooth and nearby gums.
 They contain benzocaine, which will numb your mouth for a little while.
 But they’re meant for short-term use only.

 Put some ice in your hand, on the same side of the body as your sore tooth.
 Rub the ice in the space between your thumb and forefinger for 7 minutes, or until the area turns numb.
 Why does it work?
 Researchers believe ice stops pain signals to your brain.

 This natural remedy numbs the pain.
 Rub it directly on the sore area, or soak a cotton ball and dab it against the tooth and gums.
 It may be as effective as benzocaine, the numbing ingredient in over-the-counter toothache gels.

 Toothache Alternative Remedies